CELEBRATING 30 YEARS OF EXCELLENCE

 Genital warts present in many different ways so it’s best not to self-diagnose and see a doctor for an examination.

 Your doctor will advise the best way to treat you genital warts.
-This could be by cryotherapy (freezing), burning or surgical excision.
-Cryotherapy is are our preferred method of treating warts with minimal discomfort.
+This could be by cryotherapy (freezing) using a very fine liquid nitrogen applicator, burning or surgical excision.

 Book a Genital Wart Consultation online.